The ACCS: Our History

 The History of the ACCS is connected to a much bigger story in education

-By 1994, The Association of Classical Christian Schools (The ACCS) was started to help meet the overwhelming demand for training and information on classical Christian education.
-By the 2000’s, hundreds of classical Christian schools were serving tens of thousands of students.
-This unprecedented restoration changed the landscape of Christian education in the U.S. The movement’s focus on the educational “trivium” spilled organically into home schools and other forms of education.
+By 1994, the Association of Classical Christian Schools (ACCS) was started to help meet the overwhelming demand for training and information on classical Christian education (CCE).
+By the 2000s, hundreds of classical Christian schools were serving tens of thousands of students.
+The movement also spilled organically into home schools and other forms of education.
+This unprecedented restoration changed the landscape of Christian education in the U.S.

 Is not the great defect of our education today… we fail lamentably on the whole in teaching them how to think.